 In 2008, he debuted “The World Stage: Africa,” a series of paintings of paintings from Senegal and Nigeria.
 Wiley’s models “mimicked historical public sculptures from Dakar, Senegal, and Lagos, Nigeria.”
 In his words, the “… series brings into focus African youth in both cities, and highlights local representations of power and calls attention to the ways that black youth seek to represent themselves outside of colonial and national modes of representation, often by turning to African diasporic forms such as hip-hop to gain visibility outside dominant visual regimes.”

-Here’s a video of Wiley at work on the project with Mensah, Eboue and Eto’o:
+Here’s a video of Wiley at work on the project.
+He is joined by Mensah, Eboue and Eto’o:

-The paintings will be exhibited during the World Cup, but is making a world tour now, stopping in New York City between 18th and 20th February at Deitch Projects.
+The paintings will be exhibited during the World Cup, but is making a world tour now.